abdullahthewebbee/ecomFrontEnd/README.md

 ecomFrontEnd Clone Website using HTML/CSS/JS.

 Landing Page
-The User/Customer can search for his/her location here & can find restaurants in their locality(.
+The User/Customer can search for his/her location here & can find restaurants in their locality.